 5. Fishman Loudbox Mini Guitar Amp Review

 - Effects: Reverb & Chorus; Weight: 21.2 pounds

-Rounding out our list of Best Acoustic Amps is another from the Fishman Loudbox series.
-The Mini is the best-selling acoustic amp of all time (and at time of writing an Amazon’s Choice item) except this new version includes Bluetooth.
+Rounding out our list of best acoustic guitar amps is another from the Fishman Loudbox series.
+The Mini is the one of the best-selling acoustic amps of all time except this new version includes Bluetooth.
 With its small stature, easy to use controls, and wide versatility, this is an amazing little amp for beginners and professionals alike.

 The Loudbox mini lives up to its name, packing 60W of power and weighing under 20 pounds.
 Its loud enough to fill up most rooms but is still light weigh enough to take around town.
 It has two channels that are set up slightly different from one another, one dedicated for guitar and the other for a microphone.
 The cabinet is filled with a 6.5” woofer and a tweeter.

 The newest feature is the built in Bluetooth capability for streaming audio from your connected device.
 If you would rather use an aux cable, the amp has ¼ and 1/8” inputs, as well as a DI output for connecting to a PA.
 Finally, the amp has a more durable Tolex than previous models, meaning that it will stand up to road wear much better than before.

 Starting on the Instrument Channel, the amp features a Phase switch to combat feedback.
 It has controls for Gain and 3-Band EQ for you to dial in your sound based on your instrument and the room you’re in.
 It also has a built in plate Reverb and Chorus effect to thicken up your sound.